p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 Scope: TBD

 `role_id` field values appear in the message types listed below.
-Their values are selected by means not specified in the P4Runtime specification.
+Their values are selected by clients.
+The P4Runtime API specification does not define the meaning of any numeric values of role id, with the exception of 0.
+A role id of 0 is always a role that can modify anything that is modifiable via the P4Runtime API.

 + `Role`, where the field is called `id` instead of `role_id`
   + `MasterArbitrationUpdate` messages contain `Role` sub-messages
 + `SetForwardingPipelineConfigRequest`
 + `WriteRequest`

-There is no known reason why a P4 data plane would ever have use for knowing role id values.
+There is no known use case for a P4 data plane to know role id values.

 ### Election ids